apache/yetus/asf-site-src/source/documentation/in-progress/precommit-testformats.md

 * pluginname\_finalize\_results

     - Using the results stored by pluginname\_process\_tests, write them to the test result table and/or the footer table for reporting.

+For an example of how to write a test-format plugin, you can look at [junit plugin](https://github.com/apache/yetus/blob/master/precommit/test-patch.d/junit.sh) bundled in Apache Yetus.